 Advanced Standing

-Dual M.D.-Ph.D.
+Joint M.D.-Ph.D.
 Program

-The dual M.D.-Ph.D. program is for research-driven students who want to graduate with both of these advanced degrees and pursue a career as a physician-scientist.
+The joint M.D.-Ph.D. program is for research-driven students who want to graduate with both of these advanced degrees and pursue a career as a physician-scientist.
 A physician-scientist is a unique career path where a major component of your career is engaged in research, whether at a medical research center or in academia.
 While most physician-scientists do engage in some clinical work, they typically won’t be focused on patient care full time.
 Understanding medicine from both a clinical and research perspective is advantageous when involved in clinical trials.

 Only current medical students at the School of Medicine (SOM) are admitted for entry into this competitive program.
 The Ph.D. component of study begins in July following the end of your second year, with classes starting in August.

-Students are not formally admitted to the Ph.D. program until they have successfully completed all preclinical coursework of the medical curriculum and Part I of the U.S. Medical Licensing Examination (USMLE).
+Students are not formally admitted to the Ph.D. program until they have successfully completed all preclinical coursework of the medical curriculum and Step I of the U.S. Medical Licensing Examination (USMLE).
 If you’re interested in this intensive program, it’s important to meet with the program director (libor_velisek@nymc.edu) early on to discuss.
 You must submit a formal application and find a lab to support your research.